animeshon/docs/docs/graphql/tips-and-tricks.md

 }
 ```

-As shown by the higlighted line, we get some empty character, representing the MALE character.
-To avoid this behaviour is possible to use `@cascade` to prune the undesired empty results:
+As shown by the highlighted block in the previous result, the result contains empty characters, which represent MALE characters.
+In order to avoid such a behaviour it is possible to use the `@cascade` directive to prune the undesired empty results:

 ```graphql title="Query with cascade"
 {